-What is set out in this document is the generic knowledge, skills and attitudes, or more readily assessed behaviour, that we believe is common to all psychiatric specialties, together with those that are specific to specialists in General Psychiatry.
+What is set out in this document is the generic knowledge, skills and attitudes, or more readily assessed behaviour, that we believe is common to all psychiatric specialties, together with those that are specific to specialists in General Psychiatry with endorsement in Rehabilitation Psychiatry.
 This document should be read in conjunction with Good Medical Practice and Good Psychiatric Practice, which describe what is expected of all doctors and psychiatrists.
 Failure to achieve satisfactory progress in meeting many of these objectives at the appropriate stage would constitute cause for concern about the doctor's ability to be adequately trained.